-Kevin Hart - B.Comm, FCA
+Kevin Hart - B.Comm, FCA (Appointed 24 February 2017)

-Mr Hart is a Chartered Accountant and was appointed to the position of Company Secretary on 4 November 2005.
-He has over 20 years experience in accounting and the management and administration of public listed entities in the mining and exploration industry.
+Mr Hart is a Chartered Accountant with over 25 years experience in accounting and the management and administration of public listed entities in the mining and exploration industry.

 He is currently a partner in an advisory firm, Endeavour Corporate, which specialises in the provision of company secretarial and accounting services to ASX listed entities.